aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/protect-or-encrypt-a-document/working-with-digital-signatures/_index.md

 Assert.assertEquals(DigitalSignatureType.XML_DSIG, signatures.get(0).getSignatureType());
 {{< /highlight >}}

-### Sign a Generated PDF Document
+### Sign a Generated PDF Document {#sign-a-generated-pdf-document}

 Aspose.Words allows you to sign and get all details of a PDF document using the [PdfDigitalSignatureDetails](https://apireference.aspose.com/words/java/com.aspose.words/PdfDigitalSignatureDetails) properties.

-The following code example shows how to sign a generated PDF:
+The following code example demonstrates how to sign a generated PDF:

 {{< highlight java >}}
 Document doc = new Document();